Extracting precise data from in-the-field wool tuft tests

 "Turbulence" formulas 5, 6, and 7 (frequency-based):

-Later, I had a look around some shops selling sewing and textile supplies to examine different thread and wool types that might improve the reliability of the results: cotton, polyester, polyethylene and silk, all with different strand weights and counts.
+Later, I had a look for different thread and wool types that might improve the reliability of the results: cotton, polyester, polyethylene and silk, all with different strand weights and counts.
 The most promising was an elastic thread, which didn't hold bends or curves and was very flexible.

 Elastic thread has good flexibility (left) and does not maintain bends or curvature (right), while remaining lightweight, low-profile, and easily visible.

-I ran another test, this time with a larger and taller square cylinder and using the elastic thread.
-The results were not what I expected, and suggested that the pure cotton actually worked better.
+I ran another test, this time with a tall rectangular prism positioned upstream, using the elastic thread.
+In the end, pure cotton actually worked better.
 While the elastic thread was softer and more compliant, it suffered from three undesirable characteristics:

 It was slightly grippy and occasionally got stuck at lower velocities, even on smooth surfaces

-The elastic nature meant there was a significant spring/inertia effect in rapidly oscillating flow, and in high-angle flow
+The elastic nature meant there was a significant spring/inertia effect in areas of oscillating flow, and even in non-oscillating flow where the angle was more than about 20 degrees

-The cotton coating shifted around easily over the elastic core, resulting in inconsistent stiffness along the length of the tufts, and between different tufts, throwing off the turbulence estimations.
+The cotton coating shifted around easily over the elastic core, resulting in inconsistent stiffness along the length of the tufts, and between different tufts.
 The bare elastic core had far too much friction to be usable without the cotton coating.

 As a result, angle estimations were less accurate, and turbulence estimations were too noisy to be interpretable.

-The main drawback of the pure cotton that led to my search for an alternative was the bends, kinks, and curvature that it held.
-This caused inconsistencies between tufts in response to the airflow (although not as bad as the elastic).
+The main drawbacks of the pure cotton that led to my search for an alternative were the bends and kinks that it held.
 I expect pre-treating the thread by hanging it up with weights and steaming it will yield much straighter tufts and thus better results.

-At least by running the new elastic test, I was able to confirm the code still worked fine for light tufts on a dark background, even with very low contrast and some blue tape to throw it off.
+At least by running the new elastic test, I was able to confirm the code still worked fine for light tufts on a dark background, even with very low contrast.
 The 47 tufts tracked below over 300 frames took about 10 seconds to compute on a single core.
-Parallel-processed "for" loops could be substituted in to significantly speed this up instead of computing very tuft and frame in series.
+Parallel-processed "parfor" loops could be substituted both per-tuft and per-frame to significantly speed this up.

 Example of light tufts on a dark background with low contrast and a variable background brightness around the edges introduced by the blue tape.
 The tufts in the recirculation region obviously need to be spaced further apart.